 Time of Year: Any time

 Your Dress: White, Black, or any muted color (nothing bright)

 Your Court: Any low-key color that doesn’t take the attention away from you (think silver, gold, brown, royal blue…).
 The damas’ dresses should ideally all be the same color so that, again, none of the attention is distracted from you.

-Decoration: Any favors that are neutral in color (white, gold, silver, earth tones), but also have hints of shimmer and glamour.
-We can’t emphasize enough the importance of keeping decorations subtle yet elegant.
+Decoration: Any favors that are neutral in color (white, gold, silver, earth tones), but also have hints of shimmer and glamour will emphasize the importance of having simply elegant quinceaneras.

 Food: Any traditional dish such as chicken, fish or steak will do.
 It’s also a good idea to have trays of delicious hors d’oeuvres floating around throughout the party.